wexi/amforth-shadow/doc/source/TG/recipes/I2C-Values.rst

 A nice feature of the VALUE concept is that the storage where the data is actually kept is not disclosed.
-That makes it easy to create a VALUE that behaves exactly like any other VALUE and keeps the data in an external I2C eeprom.
+That makes it easy to create a VALUE that behaves exactly like any other VALUE and keeps the data in an external I2C EEPROM.

 .. code-block:: forth